GNYIO/gny-docs/docs/cli/api.md

 openaccount [secret]
 ```

-open your account and get the infomation by secret
+open your account and get the infomation by publicKey

 | Name      | Type   | Required | Description           |
 | --------- | ------ | -------- | --------------------- |